mayank8893/SQL_Projects/Covid_and_Chicago_crime/README.md

   Please check the data_cleaning.sql to see all the exhaustive queries.

-  3) The thiird project here is on understanding the crime in chcago.
+  3) The third project here is on understanding the crime in chcago.
 I used chicago_crime data from bigquery_public_data for this study.
 I wanted to answer primarily these questions:

     a) Has crime increased year over year?

     b) Is there a particular month that has more crime?

     c) What are the top 10 type of crimes in last 22 years?

     d) Is there any district with more crime than others?

     e) What was the percentage of theft year over year?

-The Sql queries i used are in the sql_queries file.
+The Sql queries i used are in the chicago_crime file.

 I generated the following plots in tableau to explain the results.